Last Updated on 2025-11-12 by Claudia Bastos

 Bolo Rei escangalhado

 Bolo Rei Escangalhado is another variation of the classic Bolo Rei.
-It has the same dough, but it doesn’t have crystallized fruit, only dried fruit.
+It has the same dough but no crystallized fruit, only dried fruit.
 It can have a circular or braided format.
 The best part of the cake is stuffed with sweet eggs (ovos moles) and chila jam (chila is a type of squash).
 In the end, it is decorated with dried fruit and egg threads (fios de ovos)

-Bolo Rei Escangalhado can also have different fillings like chocolate or sweet eggs.
-Whatever the filling is, it is a good alternative to the classic version of Bolo Rei.
+Bolo Rei Escangalhado can also have different fillings, such as chocolate or sweetened eggs.
+Whatever the filling, it is a good alternative to the classic Bolo Rei.

 Aletria

-The Aletria noodles are cooked in milk and egg yolks and aromatized with an orange or lemon peel.
+The Aletria noodles are cooked in milk and egg yolks, then aromatized with orange or lemon peel.
 When the noodles absorb all the milk, the dessert is done.
 After it cools, you must sprinkle cinnamon powder to decorate, normally with Christmas motifs like angels, stars, or bells.

 Aletria is significantly influenced by Moorish cuisine.
 Portugal was long under the rule of the Moors, so plenty of dishes are based on that heritage.

-Usually, this is a homemade dessert, so it is difficult to find in bakeries or restaurants.
+Usually, this is a homemade dessert, so it isn’t easy to find in bakeries or restaurants.
 However, some restaurants add Aletria to their menu during Christmas time.
 Yet, if you want to try a delicious and traditional aletria, this is our family recipe.

 Arroz Doce

 Arroz Doce means sweet rice, and it is very typical at Christmas.
-The rice is slowly cooked in sweet milk aromatized with an orange or lemon peel.
+The rice is slowly cooked in sweet milk, aromatized with the peel of an orange or lemon.
 It is made with rice carolino (a native Portuguese short-grain rice variety similar to the Italian Arborio used in risotto).
-The process of cooking Arroz Doce is similar to risotto; you must add the milk gradually until it is absorbed.
+The process of cooking Arroz Doce is identical to risotto; you must add the milk gradually until it is absorbed.

-In the end, arroz doce is decorated with cinnamon with Christmas motifs.
-This is also one of those desserts that are homemade normally made by your grandmother.
+In the end, arroz doce is decorated with cinnamon and Christmas motifs.
+This is also one of those desserts that your grandmother typically makes.
 But it is incredibly easy to do and deeply comforting.

 Rabanadas

 Rabanadas is a Christmas treat made with fried bread coated with sugar and cinnamon.
-To cook Rabanadas, you must use stale bread, preferably baguette bread, then soak the bread in milk or wine and then in egg.
+To cook Rabanadas, you must use stale bread — preferably a baguette — soak it in milk or wine, then dip it in egg.

 When they are sufficiently soaked but still hold their form, you can fry them in hot oil.
 Immediately coat them with sugar and cinnamon while they are still hot.
 Sometimes, in the end, they are wet with sugar syrup.

-This Christmas dessert is very similar to French toast or, as the French call them, “pain perdu.”
+This Christmas dessert is very similar to French toast or, as the French call it, “pain perdu.”
 In Portugal, they are also called “fatias dourada” (golden slices).

-There are also different variations of Rabanadas, done with different types of Portuguese bread, like the Rabanadas à Poveira, done with bijou bread.
+There are also variations of Rabanadas, made with different types of Portuguese bread, like Rabanadas à Poveira, made with bijou bread.
 As we said before, they can be made with milk or wine, white or red, depending on the region of the country.
 They are simply delicious.

 Sonhos

-Sonhos (it translates literally to dreams) is another staple dessert at Christmas; they are fluffy and light, deep-fried balls covered with sugar and cinnamon.
-The dough of Sonhos is similar to choux dough, made with flour, butter, eggs, sugar, and lemon or orange peel; they are then fried in small balls.
+Sonhos (which literally translates to ‘dreams’) is another staple dessert at Christmas; they are fluffy, light, deep-fried balls covered with sugar and cinnamon.
+The dough for Sonhos is similar to choux dough, made with flour, butter, eggs, sugar, and lemon or orange peel; it is then fried into small balls.
 After frying, cover the balls in the traditional sugar and cinnamon or with sugar syrup.

-Like other Portuguese Christmas desserts, regional variants are made with different ingredients like pumpkin, chila, and carrot.
-But one thing is certain they are simply divine.
+Like other Portuguese Christmas desserts, regional variants are made with different ingredients, such as pumpkin, chila, and carrot.
+But one thing is certain, they are simply divine.

-Some say that Sonhos originates from Turkey, which has a similar dessert called Lokma.
+Some say that Sonhos originated in Turkey, where a similar dessert is called Lokma.

 If you want to cook sonhos, it is very easy.
 Check our recipe.